zer0cache/matic-docs/docs/develop/tools/polygon-gas-station.md

 We received a lot of requests from dApp developers for building a gas price recommendation service.
 So we took some inspiration from **Eth Gas Station** and built one.

-**Polygon Gas Station** has been deployed both on the Polygon Mumbai Testnet & Polygon Mainnet, where it analyzes recent 500 transactions and recommends gas price.
+**Polygon Gas Station** has been deployed both on the Polygon Mainnet & Mumbai Testnet.
+It queries the RPC for `eth_feeHistory` and fetches the 10th, 25th, and 50th percentiles of priority fees for transactions in each of the last 15 blocks.
+The average value of the 10th, 25th, and 50th percentiles become the `safeLow`, `standard`, and fast fee predictions.

 ## Usage